giogodo/MaidenLands/README.md

  3. https://www.youtube.com/watch?v=TtYiDVQB7jc.

 ## AI
-1. GOAP or "goal oriented action planning" algorithm will be used for Non player characters(NPCs), decision making, the actual implementation of algorithm will be based on GOAP algorithm mentioned in this book https://www.amazon.com/Programming-Example-Wordware-Developers-Library/dp/1556220782.
+1. GOAP or "goal oriented action planning" algorithm will be used for Non player characters's (NPCs) decision making, the actual implementation of algorithm will be based on GOAP algorithm as implemented in this book. https://www.amazon.com/Programming-Example-Wordware-Developers-Library/dp/1556220782.
 2. Unity builtin "NavMesh" will be used for NPC navigation.
 3. AI agents/NPCs behavious will be divided into two categories.